Sedb/DFSv2/README.md

 The data node is the process that receives and saves the data blocks of the files.
 It must first register with the metadata server as soon as it starts its execution.
 The data node receives the data from the clients when the client wants to write a file, and returns the data when the client wants to read a file.

-Your data node must provide the following services:
+The data node provides the following services:

 1. Listen to writes (puts):
     * The data node will receive blocks of data, store them using and unique id, and return the unique id.